zaoyang/30-days-of-web-development/day-03/day-03.cq.md

 * **Managing Memory**.
 Your computer's memory primarily comes from RAM (rapid-access memory).
 All process, applications, actions on a computer requires some amount of memory.
 It's common for computers to come shipped with anywhere from 4-16+ gigabytes of RAM.

-// image of solder ram? anyone?

 * **Managing Storage**.
 Memory and storage are different.
 The amount of RAM you have says nothing about the amount of storage your computer has.
 Storage is associated directly with your computer's hard disk drive or solid state drive.
 Storage is where data stays until forcefully removed.
 Things remain in storage even when your computer is off.

-// image of storage?

 T>When you save a word doc, that goes into storage.
 When you open the word application, like Google Docs that requires RAM.